GemsOfWar/.github/profile/README.md

 -->
 # Gems of War Enthusiasts 👋

-This is a place for "enthusiasts" to potentially contribute public code.
+This is a place for "enthusiasts" to potentially contribute public code for your [Gems of War](https://gemsofwar.com/) data.

-We assume you can already get the XML you need... if you have to ask, you're "not far enough," yet.

-## How do I get the XML?

-Your only clue is to find where the community "hangs out."
+'Gems of War' is property and trademark of [Infinity Plus Two](https://en.wikipedia.org/wiki/Infinity_Plus_Two) and [505 Games](https://505games.com/).
+Any endorsement of this project is NOT implied, nor should it be inferred.

 ## Warnings

 Just a word of caution: Here be Dragons!
 And *you are* ***crunchy*** ... and taste good with ketchup.

+## How do I get all the data?

+We assume you can already get the XML/JSON/whatever you need... if you still have to ask, you're "not far enough," yet.

+Your best clue is to find where the community "hangs out."

 ### Credits

-For our community icon, we respectably thank the [Reddit Gems of War Community](https://www.reddit.com/r/GemsofWar/)
+Our community icon comes from the [Reddit Gems of War Community](https://www.reddit.com/r/GemsofWar/).